tailcallhq/tailcallhq.github.io/docs/guides/context.md

 ### env

-This field represents global environment variables for the server, set once when the server starts.
+Environment variables represent global configurations for the server.
+They are set once when the server starts.
+These variables can be utilized within directives to dynamically configure behavior based on server settings.
+This allows for flexible and adaptable API configurations that can be easily managed without hardcoding values into the schema.

+For example:

 ```graphql showLineNumbers
 type Query {